 Experience the world of art on Canyon Road during a day filled with music, food and fine art.
 The day begins with the Artist Quick Draw and continues with silent auctions, artistic demonstrations and entertainment.
 Dozens of artists working in every imaginable media will provide an unprecedented view of their creative processes.
 Canyon Road.

+Celebrating 26 years of juried art shows.
 Local artisans come to Cathedral Park over Memorial Day weekend to sell their handcrafted works in this juried fine arts and crafts show.
 Cathedral Park.

-June 2022
+June 2026

 Voted one of the “Top Ten Farmers’ Markets” by Sunset Magazine, the Santa Fe Farmers’ Market is one of the oldest, largest, and most successful growers’ markets in the country.
 Serving more than 150 farmers and producers in Northern New Mexico.
 Railyard